 Mirror

-We kept the original mirror, but removed the cheaply made frame.
+We kept the original mirror but removed the cheaply-made frame.
 They had used “Gibson Brown” door casing trim, and it was so ugly.
 It was very satisfying to yank that off the wall!

 I liked Full of Great Ideas’ mirror frame, so that was our starting point.
 We tweaked their design to fit the scale and space of our wall.
+It was the perfect solution to re-purpose the mirror and save money as well.

-Here’s how we did it – DIY Bathroom Mirror Frame Project
+Here’s how we did it – DIY Bathroom Mirror Frame Project.

 Baseboards

 The original baseboards in the house were only 2.5″ tall, and dark brown.
 Years ago, we painted it white, but that was starting to chip off, and we wanted something with more character.
-Replacing it with 5.25″ tall Alexandria MDF moulding from Home Depot is such an improvement.
+Replacing it with 5.25″ tall Alexandria MDF molding from Home Depot is such an improvement.

 I had some Rust-oleum Oil Rubbed Bronze spray paint, so I painted the old floor register to go with the new flooring.
-(I’ve pretty much painted everything in this room!)
+(I’ve pretty much-painted everything in this room!)

 Paint